learn-academy-2023-bravo/week-3-assessment-salas89jl/interview-questions.md

 3. What is a React component?

+Your answer:
+A component in React allows the dedication of specific functions to perform specific operations.
+I like to compare React components to engine components since an engine is made up of a series of electrical/mechanical components that allows the engine to run.
+Like in React, an engine component, if designed correctly, will allow the engine to run more effectively.
+Additionally, it may allow the developer/mechanic to troubleshoot and repair specific components more quickly.

+Researched answer:
-Your answer: A React component is a stand-alone function that developers can use to store behavioral code for specific instances.
+A React component is a stand-alone function that developers can use to store behavioral code for specific instances.
 The use of components compartmentalizes the code inside of a web application.
 This allows the rendering process to render specific features/items and render other components when specific user interactions occur.
 If I wanted to create a UI web application use a chat box or a like button feature.
 I could create a specific component for each of the features.

-Researched answer:

 4. What is the difference between state values and props in React?